Secondhand and Antiquarian Bookshops in the UK and Republic of Ireland

 Add a comment

 An odd mix of classic literature and eastern philosophy/mysticism.
-Small selection of books covering shelving on one wall only.
+Quite a small stock of books, on two floors.
 Cards accepted.

 Book Exchange/STOCKPORT/Unit 20, Stockport Market, Market Place